masrul/BibtexFixer/README.md

 BibtexFixer
 -----
-This command line tool for  removing duplicate entries from Bibtex file.
+A command line tool for  removing duplicate entries from Bibtex file.